sthagen/Ciphey-Ciphey/security/threat_model.md

 - keep storage behavior explicit and predictable
 - use test helpers instead of the real user database in tests
-- review SQLite changes for corruption, injection, and persistence-boundary risks
+- review SQLite changes in the source code for corruption, injection, and persistence-boundary risks
-- prefer reviewed changes over direct pushes to release-critical code paths

 ### Repudiation